 Associate in Science (A.S.)

-The Music program is supported by a facility that includes an auditorium, a music rehearsal hall, music classrooms, applied music studios, practice rooms, midi keyboard laboratories, and music recording studios.
+The Music program is supported by a facility that includes a state-of-the-art auditorium, a music rehearsal hall, music classrooms, applied music studios, practice rooms, MIDI keyboard laboratories, and music recording studios.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Deploy theory for the analysis of tonal and post tonal procedures, styles, and idioms as they appear in representative pieces of standard Western repertory.

 - Perform individually, as well as in ensembles.

 - Integrate connections between music history, theory, and literature for the purpose of an informed discussion or performance.

 Graduates of this program have transferred into music programs at a wide variety of four-year institutions, such as: